Peshkova/istock via Getty Images

 Infrastructure for machine learning, AI requirements, examples

-AI, machine and deep learning infrastructure has component and configuration requirements.
-See what hardware you need and how it goes together in an HCI or high-density system.
+Infrastructure for machine learning, deep learning and AI has component and configuration requirements.
+Compare hardware and how it goes together in an HCI or high-density system.

 In preparing for an AI-enhanced future, IT must grapple with many architectural and deployment choices.
 Chief among these is the design and specification of AI-accelerated hardware clusters.
 One promising option, due to their density, scalability and flexibility, is hyper-converged infrastructure (HCI) systems.
-While many elements of AI-optimized hardware are highly specialized, the overall design bears a strong resemblance to more ordinary hyper-converged hardware.
+While many elements of AI-optimized hardware are highly specialized, the overall design bears a strong resemblance to more ordinary hyperconverged hardware.
+In fact, there are HCI reference architectures that have been created for use with ML and AI.

 AI requirements and core hardware elements